 You can always start fresh in a new Tiller-powered Google Sheet no matter what template you’re using.
 By default the Tiller Console will opt you into using the Tiller Foundation Template fed by the Tiller Money Feeds add-on.
 If you want to try the Tiller Budget with Rollovers it’s documented and supported on the Tiller Money Community here.

-If you decide to start fresh, and don’t want to lose your work, you can try the Tiller Labs experimental Migration Helper tool to get your categorized Transactions, Categories, and manual account balances into the new Google Sheet.
+If you decide to start fresh, and don’t want to lose your work, you can try the Tiller Community Solutions add-on Migration Helper tool to get your categorized Transactions, Categories, and manual account balances into the new Google Sheet.
 From there you can copy/paste your budget values and other customizations.
 You can also manually migrate your data in a few simple steps.